cbourke/CSCE155-Hack9.0/readme.md

-# Computer Science I - Hack 9.0
+# Computer Science I - Debugging Hack
 ## Department of Computer Science & Engineering
 ## University of Nebraska-Lincoln

-This is a collection of files used in Hack 9.0 on debugging in Computer Science I (CSCE 155E).
+This is a collection of files used in the Debugging Hack in Computer Science I (CSCE 155E).